 SB19-085: Equal Pay for Equal Work Act SIGNED INTO LAW AMENDED

 SB19-196: Colorado Quality Apprenticeship Training Act of 2019 SIGNED INTO LAW HEAVILY AMENDED

 SB19-056: Veterans Employment Preference by Private Employer KILLED IN SENATE COMMITTEE

 SB19-106: Withdraw Peace Officers Local Government Retirement Plan SIGNED INTO LAW AMENDED

-SB19-188: FAMLI Family Medical Leave Insurance Program PASSED VERY HEAVILY AMENDED
+SB19-188: FAMLI Family Medical Leave Insurance Program SIGNED INTO LAW VERY HEAVILY AMENDED

-SB19-260: Entry into FPPA Fire and Police Pension Association for Social Security Employers PASSED
+SB19-260: Entry into FPPA Fire and Police Pension Association for Social Security Employers SIGNED INTO LAW

-HB19-1025 Limits on Job Applicant Criminal History Inquiries [Melton, Herod]
+HB19-1025 Limits on Job Applicant Criminal History Inquiries (Foote, Rodriguez) [Melton, Herod]

 Prohibits employers from advertising or placing a statement in an employment application that a person with a criminal history may not apply to a position or from inquiring about an applicant’s criminal history on an initial application, with exemptions for some jobs and employers.
 Employers may still obtain an applicant’s criminal history at any time.